Arne Sunde: Dissolving Nortraship

 Having left the government in 1945, Sunde's first task after the Second World War was to in 1946 head the last board of Nortraship, tasked with dissolving the company.

-From 1945 to 1948 Sunde again headed the Oslo office of Bergens Privatbank.
+From 1945 to 1948, Sunde again headed the Oslo office of Bergens Privatbank.

 UN ambassador

-In 1949–1952 Arne Sunde was the Norwegian ambassador to the United Nations.
+From 1949 to 1952, Arne Sunde was the Norwegian ambassador to the United Nations.
 The perhaps pivotal moment of his career at the United Nations came on 7 July 1950 when he, as President of the Security Council, led the meeting that adopted the United Nations Security Council Resolution 84, recommending United Nations member states to assist the Republic of Korea in resisting the invasion initiated some two weeks earlier by the Democratic People's Republic of Korea.
 The resolution paved the way for a United States-led UN force in the Korean War.
 During the negotiations leading up to the resolution Sunde clashed with US ambassador Warren R. Austin, Austin offending Sunde to such a degree that one observer believed that personal relations between the US and Norwegian delegations had been "irreconcilably damaged".
 At the time the Secretary-General of the United Nations was the Norwegian Trygve Lie and Norway was a non-permanent member of the Security Council.
 Sunde had also been the UN Security Council President in June 1949.
 When he was interviewed on his 80th birthday in 1964 Sunde stated that he viewed his time on the Security Council as the absolute high point of his life.